-Hyundai Sonata owners have reported 18 problems linked to ignition (under the electrical system category).
+Hyundai Sonata owners have reported 18 problems related to ignition (under the electrical system category).

-Vehicle identification number (VIN): 5NPEC4AB2C_.
 2012 Hyundai Sonata.
 Consumer states concern with electronic ignition system and the lack of an engine kill switch.
 The consumer stated he had no way of shutting down the vehicle if the computer system accelerated or if he encountered a stuck gas pedal.
 The consumer wants to know, that he has a positive means of manually shutting down the vehicle in an emergency situation.
 The consumer would like a clear explanation of the push button engine star/stop switch.
 He would like to know is it a computer function or a manual electrical disconnect to the vehicle electronics.
 Also, if it is a computer function, will the dealer install a manual toggle switch under the dash that will kill all electrical power to the vehicle.
-This ignition problem happened on Sep.
-1, 2012.

 See all problems of the 2012 Hyundai Sonata.

 3x the driver window button is inoperable.
 Would turn off car and then it would again work.
 The worst issue is this: started up car this morning 7-9-12 (this is the 3rd occurrence) and the doors do not lock, then I put it in reverse and it goes about 2 feet and it applies the brakes.
 I noticed each time the the gear console does not light up.
 The car actually does not go into gear.
 Each time I have turned off the ignition and restarted it and it works fine.
 It's going to the shop for the 30k check up and this will be brought up.
 The drivers window has been brought up and the dealer has said there was no problem.
 Wrong.
 There is when it doesn't work.
 I had one of these in 2001 and it too had electrical issues.
 My neighbor just sold their 05 Sonata due to electrical issues.

 See all problems of the 2011 Hyundai Sonata.